RedstoneWizard08/ultrabingo/readme.md

 # Troubleshooting

 ### I am receiving an error when the mod attempts to download, or load a custom level.
 Inform me of the level name you're attempting to load and I will investigate ASAP.
-This may point to the level bundle in question being moved or deleted from the Angry level catalogue, and can no longer be used.
+This may point to the level bundle in question being moved or deleted from the Angry level catalogue and can no longer be used, and I will need to update the catalog on the server.

 # Map credits & usage
 View maps.md for full credits and information.

 # Credits & Contributors
 - Baphomet's Bingo created & maintained by Clearwater